Edgar Chandler (minister): Early years

 Edgar Chandler was born in Providence, Rhode Island, but grew up in Nahant, Massachusetts.
 His father, Henry J. Chandler, was an engineer at General Electric in Lynn, Massachusetts and later became a Congregational minister.

 He graduated from Boston University, where he met his wife, Ruth Doggett.
-They were married in 1928.
+They married in 1928.

 After earning his theology degree from Andover-Newton Theological Seminary, he became the minister of Central Congregational Church in the Jamaica Plain section of Boston.

 At the onset of World War II, he enlisted in the Navy, where he became a chaplain and rose to the rank of Commander.
 He became the head chaplain of the Seventh Fleet in the European theater and was stationed in England for most of the war years.

+His son was Hugh Storer Chandler, a philosopher at the University of Illinois.

 Work with refugees

 Chandler directed the World Council of Churches' refugee service in Geneva from 1949 to 1960 and oversaw the relocation of many thousands of refugees from all over the world.
 In recognition of this work, he was given a knighthood from the Netherlands (knight-officer of the order of Orange-Nassau) and honors from West Germany and Greece, as well as appointment as an honorary member of The Order of the British Empire.

-He wrote about his experiences during his years of working with refugees in a memoir, "High Tower of Refuge" (New York: Praeger, 1959).
+He wrote about his experiences during his years of working with refugees in a memoir, High Tower of Refuge (New York: Praeger, 1959).